eegg/school-policies-and-procedures/src/health-and-safety.rst

 Risks posed by organisms

   ==============================  ============================================  ==================================================================
-  Risk                            Minimizing risk                               Dealing with an incident
+  Risk                            Minimising risk                               Dealing with an incident
   ==============================  ============================================  ==================================================================
   Biting, scratching, venom       Understand the species' behavioural patterns  Call the emergency services Allergic reaction               Check known allergies before contact          As directed by the child's medical details